 The hero of this cuticle treatment is honey

-For starters, use any combination our of our honey scrubs and butters to cleanse, exfoliate and moisturize hands on a daily basis.
+For starters, use any combination of our scrubs and butter to cleanse, exfoliate and moisturize hands on a daily basis.
 In doing this, your hands will be softer and able to take on the elements.
-If you’re experiencing dry, irritated cuticles (and hands, for that matter), we have a more extensive cuticle treatment for you to try and see if it helps.
+If you’re experiencing dry, irritated cuticles try this extensive cuticle treatment for more aggressive treatment.

-- Raw Eastern Shore Honey (2 tablespoons)
+- Raw Eastern Shore Honey

-- Aloe Vera Gel (1 teaspoon)
+- Aloe Vera Gel

-Place the solid oil into a metal measuring cup and place in a warm oven or in a pot of warm water and allow to soften.
+Place the solid oil into a metal measuring cup and place it in a warm oven or in a pot of warm water and allow it to soften.
 The honey and lavender oil provide the skin an antibacterial agent.

 Apply generously to the cuticles, nails, and hands, allowing to sit on the skin for five to ten minutes.
 When your skin feels moisturized, rinse the mixture off with warm water and a damp washcloth before patting dry with a towel.
 Finish off your hand treatment with a coating of your favorite Body Butter to lock in the moisture, and you’re good to go!

 You can skip the essential oil if you don’t happen to have any on hand: it won’t make this treatment less effective.
 Or, you can swap out the lavender oil for another soothing oil, like geranium bourbon or sweet orange.
 Never apply undiluted essential oils to the skin, and only add a few drops to any DIY treatment.